jrhawley/seneviratne-xu-2019/Results/2018-10-31_filtered-peaks/README.md

 I then counted the number of reads that align to the peaks filtered at various thresholds via `qsub count-reads-in-peaks.sh`.

-We get the following percentages for reads called within peaks:
+We get the following percentages for reads called within peaks (generated via `Rscript plot-reads-in-peaks.R`):

 ![Reads called within peaks for each sample](reads-within-peaks.png)